When do student intakes happen?

 Why only Veterinarians, Chiropractors and Osteopaths?

 The course requires that students entering the course have a very solid grounding in either animal anatomy, physiology and differential conditions (ie veterinary qualification) or a very solid grounding in biomechanics, neurology and manual manipulative therapies (ie Chiropractic or Osteopathic qualification).
-The course is structured so that the two groups can work together to bring their skills to a matching high level of animal biomechanical care by graduation.
+The course is structured so that the three groups can work together to bring their skills to a matching high level of animal biomechanical care by graduation.
 The course is demanding and many of these professionals struggle with to meet the requirements.

 ABPA members have repeatedly considered the option of including other professionals and para professionals in this course and at this stage, have decided to continue to restrict entry to the three base qualifications.
 It is considered too difficult to learn everything in this course at once, even with a high level of previous education in a related field such as physiotherapy or equine science.